SamRyzek/Skill-Distillery/unit_1/week1/README.md

 * Project: [Tic Tac Toe](tictactoe/README.md)

 **Thursday**:
+* Daily Objectives
+  * Know the difference between JVM, JRE, and JDK.
+  * Use the args array to pass runtime parameters to a Java program.
+  * Install and use Eclipse, including debugger.
+  * Know rules for variable naming.
+  * Understand Java primitives and rules for casting.
+  * Understand local and final variable assignment rules.
+  * Be able to determine if two Strings are equal.

 * Java 1
    * Chapter 1 - Course Overview
    * Chapter 2 - Getting Started with Java